sergio-sak/sergio-sak/README.md

 - 👋 Hi, I’m @sergio-sak
 - 👀 I’m interested in Competitive Programming
 - 🌱 I’m currently learning C++, Stl Data Stuctures and Git
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ssergioss@protonmail.com
+- 🖥️ Debian 12(Bookworm)

 <!---
 sergio-sak/sergio-sak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.